-For the purpose of the Severance Pay Program, each 12-month period of employment with UnitedHealth Group that you complete.
-If you are an Acquired Employee, Years of Service will include pre-Acquisition service with the acquired entity (as reflected in the records of the acquired entity at the time of Acquisition).
+For the purpose of the Severance Pay Program, each 12-month period of employment with the Employer or any Affiliate that you complete.
+If you are an Acquired Employee, Years of Service will include pre-Acquisition service with the Acquired Employer (as reflected in the records of the acquired entity at the time of Acquisition).